Prag8855/aab/content/guides/losing-your-job.md

 ---
-Title: Losing or quitting your job in Germany
+Title: Changing or losing your job in Germany
-Short_title: Losing or quitting your job
+Short_title: Changing or losing your job
-Description: What happens when you resign, get laid off, change jobs or change careers in Germany.
-This is what happens to your health insurance, residence permit, unemployment benefits etc.
+Description: What happens when you change jobs, resign or get laid off in Germany.
+What happens to your health insurance, residence permit, unemployment benefits etc.
 Date_created: 2023-07-17
 Related_reviews:
     reviews/losing-your-job/sebastian-hoffmann.md